 - Prolonged capillary refill time.

-Not all diarrhoea or vomiting is gastroenteritis, especially in children, and other causes must be considered and include the following:
+Not all diarrhoea or vomiting is gastroenteritis, especially in children, and other causes must be considered, including the following:

 - Other sites of infection - eg, urinary tract infection, otitis media, meningitis, pneumonia.